djeanti/Projet-Train1/README.md

-# Code implemented for a project at Polytech Paris-Saclay
+# Code implemented as part of a project at Polytech Paris-Saclay

 #This file explains the procedure to follow in order to work with this project.
 Requirements :